Interfacial Magnetic Anisotropy of Iron-Adsorbed Ferroelectric Perovskites: First-Principles and Machine Learning Study: Computational methodology

-We carried out \textit{ab initio} calculations based on density functional theory (DFT)~\cite{{hohenberg1964inhomogeneous,kohn1965self}} as implemented in the Vienna ab initio simulation package (VASP)~\cite{kresse1993ab,kresse1996efficient} with projector augmented wave potentials~\cite{blochl1994projector}.
-For the exchange-correlation (XC) functional, we employed the Ceperley-Alder (CA) form~\cite{ceperley1980ground} within the local density approximation (LDA).
-The energy cutoff was set to 500~eV for all our calculations.
-Structural configurations relaxed until the Hellmann-Feynman force on every atom was lower than 0.01~eV/{\AA}.
-The Brillouin zone was sampled using a $10\times10\times10$ and a $12\times12\times1$ $\Gamma$-centered $k$-grids for the bulk and slab structures.
-We considered the spin-orbit interaction and the Berry phase approach~\cite{Spaldin2012} to evaluate the MAE and the spontaneous polarization, respectively.
+We carried out \textit{ab initio} calculations based on density functional theory (DFT),\cite{{hohenberg1964inhomogeneous,kohn1965self}} as implemented in the Vienna \textit{ab initio} simulation package (VASP).\cite{kresse1993ab,kresse1996efficient} Projector augmented wave potentials\cite{blochl1994projector} were employed to ensure the accurate and efficient description of the valence electrons.
+For the exchange-correlation functional, we used the Ceperley-Alder form\cite{ceperley1980ground} within the local density approximation (LDA).
+All calculations were performed with an energy cutoff of 500~eV to ensure computational efficiency without sacrificing accuracy.

+To obtain reliable structural configurations, we relaxed all structures until the Hellmann-Feynman force on each atom was below 0.01~eV/{\AA}.
+The Brillouin zone was sampled using $10\times10\times10$ $k$-point grids for bulk structures and $12\times12\times1$ $\Gamma$-centered $k$-point grids for slab structures.
+We considered the spin-orbit interaction and the Berry phase approach\cite{Spaldin2012} to evaluate the MAE and the spontaneous polarization.

+To examine the universal behaviors of the MAE of iron adsorbates on different ABO$_3$ substrates, we applied the Sure Independence Screening and Sparsifying Operator (SISSO) method.\cite{ouyang2018} SISSO generates an extensive feature space encompassing all measurable quantities related to our primary interest.
+It then employs the Sure Independence Screening (SIS) technique to select subspaces from their feature space and utilizes the Sparsifying Operator (SO) to achieve sparsity, ultimately providing an optimal $n$-dimensional descriptor.

-To decipher the universal behaviors of the Magnetic Anisotropy Energy (MAE) of the Fe monolayer on ABO$_3$, we applied the Sure Independence Screening and Sparsifying Operator (SISSO) approach~\cite{ouyang2018}.
-This method prompted us to consider a vast feature space encompassing a wide variety of potential attributes that reflect the essential properties of our Fe monolayer on the ABO$_3$ slab model.
-During this process, we put many mathematical operations to work, simple ones such as addition, subtraction, multiplication, and division, and more complex functions like exponentials and trigonometric functions.
-We put these operations into play between the features, systematically and recursively creating a wealth of meaningful combinations in our system.
-This thorough, step-by-step approach brought us to six unique features, each with a complexity level of three.
-We selected a subset of 10,000 features from the abundant collection that we felt deserved a closer look.
-This in-depth exploration led us to discover an optimized descriptor that beautifully outlines the universal behaviors of the MAE of the Fe monolayer across a variety of ABO$_3$ compounds.
+During this process, we analyzed a wide range of characteristics representing the essential properties of our Fe-adsorbed ABO$_3$ slab model.
+We employed both simple mathematical operations (addition, subtraction, multiplication, and division) and more complex functions (exponentials and trigonometric functions) to systematically and recursively create meaningful combinations.
+This thorough approach resulted in four distinct features with a complexity level of three mathematical operations.
+From a large collection, we selected a subspace size of 10,000, leading to the discovery of an optimized two-dimensional descriptor that effectively captures the universal behavior of the MAE of iron adsorbed on various ABO$_3$ compounds with full coverage.